 For those of you who are new to Cambridge, the Postgraduate Open Day is an opportunity to find out more about the University, departments and Colleges, enabling you to get a feel for our wide-ranging postgraduate community as well as having the chance to meet staff and interact with current students.

-Darwin College is pleased to consider applications from students wishing to study for any graduate degree (PhD, CPGS, MRes, MPhil, LLM, MCL, MAST, MBA, PGCE, graduate diplomas, etc.).
-Darwin College is therefore a wholly graduate college, and the College is not allowed to admit students studying for undergraduate degrees.
-Darwin admits students from all over the world and at present over 70 different countries are represented in our student body.
+Darwin College is pleased to consider applications from students wishing to study for any graduate degree (PhD, CPGS, MRes, MPhil, LLM, MCL, MASt*, MBA, PGCE, graduate diplomas, etc.).
+Darwin College is a wholly graduate college and does not admit students studying for undergraduate degrees.
+Darwin admits students from all over the world and at present over 75 different countries are represented in our student body.
 If you would like to speak to a current member or a Darwinian in your field of research about the College please email the Dean at email@example.com

 In general, the admission criteria of Darwin College are the same as those imposed by the Department of the University you wish to join.
 In other words, if you are offered a place by the Department, normally you will also have met the academic criteria used by the College.
 Please remember that Darwin gives preference to those students who nominate Darwin as their first or second choice college.
 Please also remember that the earlier you apply, the better are your chances of securing admission.

 *Darwin does not currently admit MASts in Astrophysics, Materials Science and Physics.